Advice and guidance on how to apply for the Tier 4 (General) visas including the Tier 4 Dependant visa

 You will require the following documents in support of your application:

-- Evidence used to obtain offer as referred to on your CAS - you will need to submit any original documents that Cranfield University has listed on your CAS document that were used for your admission.
-Please note that UK Visas and Immigration will not accept copies of these documents.
+- Evidence used to obtain offer as referred to on your CAS - you will need to submit any documents that Cranfield University has listed on your CAS document that were used for your admission;

-- Academic Technology Approval Scheme (ATAS) - ATAS clearance is needed for some postgraduate study in the UK and in some areas of research that will last for longer than 6 months.
-You must have a valid ATAS clearance certificate before you apply for your Tier 4 (General) visa.
-More information on how to apply is in the "Further documentation" section on this page.
+- Academic Technology Approval Scheme (ATAS) - ATAS clearance is needed for some postgraduate study in the UK and in some areas of research - you must have a valid ATAS clearance certificate before you apply for your Tier 4 (General) visa.
+More information on how to apply is in the 'Further documentation' section on this page;

 Evidence of finances for your visa application

 You will need to prove to the Home Office that you have enough money to pay for your tuition fees and your living expenses (maintenance) while you are studying in the UK.